-The Accountability Statement outlines how we will respond to the local, regional, and national skills priorities and how we will continually develop the skills necessary through qualification-based study, a wide range of enrichment activity and employer engagement to ensure that our learners progress successfully into higher level study, training or employment.
+The Accountability Agreement outlines how we will respond to the local, regional, and national skills priorities and how we will continually develop the skills necessary through qualification-based study, a wide range of enrichment activity and employer engagement to ensure that our learners progress successfully into higher level study, training or employment.
 The continual evaluation of the college's curriculum offer will ensure that it is purposeful and reflects the knowledge and skills requirements identified by employers and stakeholders and provide the correct levels of stretch and challenge preparing individuals for their next steps.

 The extensive engagement and collaboration with employers, stakeholders and the local community create a curriculum offer that supports the needs of the economy and the ever-changing skills landscape.
-It embeds the Local Enterprise Partnership (LEP) priorities as identified in the Local Skills and Labour Market strategy 2022 - 2030.
+It embeds the Cornwall Good Growth Plan 2024-35 and the Invest 2025 UKs Modern Industrial strategy priorities.

-The development of personal, social, and independent learning skills directly impacts progression and success, these skills are developed through the College's extensive enrichment offer that focuses on creating skills for the future including teamwork, communication, creativity, innovation, confidence and resilience along with academic skill development, health & wellbeing and fitness to work.
+The development of personal, social, and independent learning skills directly impacts progression and success, these skills are developed through the College's extensive enrichment offer that focuses on creating skills for the future including teamwork, communication, creativity, innovation, confidence and resilience along with academic skill development, health and wellbeing, and fitness to work.